-We will only transfer personal data outside the EU where it is permitted by one of the conditions for non-EU transfers in the GDPR.
+We will only transfer personal data outside the EU where it is permitted by one of the conditions for non-EU transfers in the GDPR and Chapter 2, Section 18 of the UK GDPR.
 This includes storage on a "cloud" based service where the servers are located outside the EU.